skinos7/doc/com/modem/lte.md

     "lock_nettype":"network type",             // [ "2g", "3g", "4g", "nsa", "sa" ]
-    "lock_band":"lock band",                   // The format varies depending on the module "lock_cell":"lock cell",                   // The format varies depending on the module "gnss":"gps function",                     // [ "disable", "enable" ] "atport":"atport function",                // [ "disable", "enable" ]
+    "lock_band":"lock band",                   // The format varies depending on the module "lock_cell":"lock cell",                   // The format varies depending on the module

+    // UART other function
+    "gnss":"gps function",                     // [ "disable", "enable" ]
+    "atport":"atport function",                // [ "disable", "enable" ]

+    // custom at command
     "custom_set":                              // custom at setting list at the modem setup {
         "AT command":"AT exeucte result"             // [ string ]:[ string ]